-I worked with Prof. William Chueh on making lithium-ion batteries last longer and charge faster.
-My work aimed to combine bottom-up and top-down experiments to study degradation in carbon anodes.
+As a PhD student in the Stanford Department of Materials Science and Engineering, I worked with Prof. William Chueh on making lithium-ion batteries last longer and charge faster.
+My work aimed to combine fundamental and applied approaches to study battery degradation.

 My primary projects included:

-- Characterizing the growth of the solid-electrolyte interphase (SEI).
+Characterizing the growth of the solid-electrolyte interphase (SEI).
 SEI growth is a major degradation mode in lithium-ion batteries.
 This process is similar to iron oxidation (i.e. rusting); a surface layer forms that both consumes material (lithium or iron) and also prevents further growth (termed self-passivation).
-We characterized SEI growth via electrochemical and microscopic techniques.
+We characterized SEI growth via both microscopic and electrochemical techniques.
 Notably, we discovered that the growth of this layer occurs much faster during battery charging than battery discharging.